 The local news reporter, Nancy Hill, appeared on the screen.
 All blonde hair and blue eyes…a walking cliché.

 “A boy has gone missing,” she announced maintaining her serious reporter face as she continued.
-“I’m here at Connie’s Creatures, a local petting zoo, where the search is underway for a five year old boy that disappeared from his church group who were here to visit the sweet farm animals as part of the Mother’s Day Out program that the church runs for single mothers.
+“I’m here at Connie’s Creatures, a local petting zoo, where the search is underway for a five-year-old boy that disappeared from his church group who were here to visit the sweet farm animals as part of the Mother’s Day Out program that the church runs for single mothers.
 The boy’s mother has just arrived,” said Nancy with a gleam in her eye.

 “You know her?” asked Gina.

 “She used to cover horse shows and the like.
 She always loved it when someone was injured.
 The more serious, the better.”
-Renata continued, “That animal farm is near here.
+Antonia continued, “That animal farm is near here.
 We need to help with the search after we feed the horses.”

 “Lucas Remington, the sheriff’s deputy you’re friends with?” asked Gina.

 Antonia walked straight to Spirit and held the beautiful face the black stallion offered over the stall door in her hands, placing her forehead to his.
 He became a kitten in her hands.
 It always looked to Gina as if they were communing telepathically.
 She couldn’t help feeling jealous every time they did it.

 Flame nickered softly to her.
 “I know.
-You want your feed,” Gina said quietly.
+You want your feed,” Gina whispered.
 She walked to the feed bin, lifted the lid with one hand and grabbed a scoopful with the other.
 She closed the lid after retrieving the scoop and then crossed the narrow barn aisle and entered Flame’s stall.
-He immediately attacked the feed after she poured it in the corner feed bucket.
-The sun was peeking through the small windows up high in the stalls and Flame’s bright red coat glistened with spots of gold and copper.
-Gina couldn’t help wishing he was hers and she could one day share the same bond with him that Renata shared with Spirit.
-Flame lifted his head from the feed, turned toward Gina and nuzzled her, but quickly returned to the feed bucket.
+He immediately attacked the grain after she poured it in the corner bucket.
+The sun peeked through the small windows up high in the stalls and Flame’s bright red coat glistened with spots of gold and copper.
+Gina couldn’t help wishing he was hers and she could one day share the same bond with him that Antonia shared with Spirit.
+Flame lifted his head, turned toward Gina and nuzzled her chest with his soft nose, then returned his attention to the bucket.